The Canadian Environmental Protection Act, 1999 (CEPA) is now more than 20 years old and long overdue for an update.

 CEPA is Canada’s cornerstone law for protecting human health and the environment from pollution and toxic substances.

-But in the past 20 years, our scientific understanding of the impacts of environmental and toxic pollution has greatly evolved.
+In the past 20 years, our scientific understanding of the impacts of environmental and toxic pollution has greatly evolved.
 We now know that there is no real safe threshold for exposure to toxic chemicals or air pollution – even at low doses, their effects can be detrimental to human and ecosystem health.

 That is why we need a modern law that protects our health and the people, species, and places we care about from these harmful substances.